Golf Rules & Regulations

 This program is designed to promote junior golf.
 It is offered for all children of members from age 8 to 18 years of age.
 To ensure the enjoyment of the club by all members and their guests, a code of conduct has been implemented for our junior players.
 We are asking for parents' help in implementing this Jr. Code of Conduct.
 The obligation of enforcing these rules lies primarily in the hands of a carefully-trained staff, whose principle responsibility is to ensure members enjoy all the courtesies, comforts and services to which they are entitled.
 It is the duty of the membership to know the club rules and to cooperate with management and staff in the enforcement of these rules.

 1) Every player must wear golf shoes or tennis shoes and must have his/her own set of golf clubs and golf bag.

 2) Proper attire must be worn at all times.
-Men's shirts must have collars and women's and men's shorts must be of Bermuda length or a style specifically designed for golf (no shorter than mid-thigh length).
+Boys' shirts must have collars and girls' and boys' shorts must be of Bermuda length or a style specifically designed for golf (no shorter than mid-thigh length).
 All of the following types of clothing are prohibited on the golf course: Swimwear, denim shorts/pants, gym-wear (sweat pants, athletic type warm-ups, etc.) short shorts, coach's shorts, running shorts, tennis length-skirts, cut-offs, tank tops, halter tops, t-shirts, and other dress of similar nature.

 3) All players must register with the golf shop at least 10 minutes before commencing play, so that the starter may control traffic on the course.